 Early admission option #

+The IU School of Optometry has an option to apply and attend without completing a bachelor's degree.
 If desiring to apply without a bachelors degree, a minimum total of 90 semester hours is required.
-The 90 hours must include the IU School of Optometry prerequisites, two Arts & Humanities courses, and two Social & Historical courses.
+The 90 hours must include the IU School of Optometry prerequisites, two Arts & Humanities courses, two foreign language courses, and two Social & Historical courses.
 Students who have completed two or more years of a single foreign language in high school with an average grade of C or above are exempt from a foreign language requirement.
-One must have a minimum cumulative GPA of 3.6 or higher.
+Students applying in this way must have a minimum cumulative GPA of 3.6 or higher.
+Many other optometry schools offer similar options to apply early and their exact requirements will vary.
+Generally, only a small percentage of students admitted to optometry schools take this option and the vast majority complete a bachelor's degree before beginning optometry school.

 Academic record and GPA #